Front Cover Gal

 Taking the Plunge

 After 8 years in coffee and with a truckload of coffee knowledge in my back pocket, I felt pretty disheartened.
 I was at one of those crossroads in life where my work was no longer adding value to my happiness.
 It was in that moment that I decided, I would either say goodbye to coffee altogether or take the plunge and start my own business.
 In 2012, at 25 years of age, that’s what I did.
 I started Fat Poppy Coffee Roasters and broke the cycle.
 I didn’t quite get my female leader, but I became one myself.

 The Coffee Activism Movement

-My overarching belief is that ‘if you can’t see it, you can’t believe it’.
-It is not satisfactory to tell women they can do a certain job, they need to see it and believe it with their own eyes.
-Female leadership at every level of the supply chain is paramount for the success of this movement.
-So, cheers to more women in coffee and to Fresh Cup Magazine for supporting the movement!
+My overarching belief is that “if you can’t see it, you can’t believe it”, making more female leadership paramount to the success of this movement.
+On that note, cheers to women in coffee and to Fresh Cup Magazine for supporting the movement!

 Read the full interview here